MarcelW1323/clean_business_chart/clean_business_chart/README.rst

   * improved support for parameter sort_chart also in combination with year or month fields in version 0.2.17

   * added support for parameter highlight to highlight detail bars in version 0.2.18

+  * fixed a small bug with forecast information in special cases when no usable visual was produced.
+Solved in version 0.2.19

 * General